 - Type of search

 For a quick example of these features, search for something in your area like “sushi near me.”

 What is the difference between white-hat SEO and black-hat SEO?

 The difference between white-hat SEO and black-hat SEO is simple:

 - White-hat SEO: White-hat SEO refers to accepted (and recommended) SEO practices, strategies, and tactics, like writing user-focused content.
 You want to practice white-hat SEO because search engines endorse these strategies.

 - Black-hat SEO: Black-hat SEO refers to unaccepted (and not recommended) SEO practices, strategies, and tactics.
-Typically, black-hat SEO aims to deceive search engines and users, like by hiding text on a page, generating fake backlinks, and more.
+Typically, black-hat SEO aims to deceive search engines and users, by hiding text on a page, generating fake backlinks, and more.

 It’s important to recognize the difference between white-hat SEO and black-hat SEO because they have real-world consequences.
 Practicing white-hat SEO, for example, can help your business attract more leads and sales, while black-hat SEO can result in your website getting banned from search results.